inoxis-labs/exchangeonline-source-connector/README.md

   This package can be deployed to Confluent Platform as a self-managed connector, and to Confluent Cloud as a custom connector.

-  The package is available for download from [Confluent Connector Hub](https://www.confluent.io/hub/TBD).
+  The package is available for download from [Confluent Connector Hub](https://www.confluent.io/hub/TBD) or [releases](https://github.com/inoxis-labs/exchangeonline-source-connector/releases).
 Here are the installation instructions:

   - [Confluent Platform](./cplatform.md)
   - [Confluent Cloud](./ccloud.md)